-The group wants to follow the State's lead on this.
+The group wants to follow the State's lead on this, unless the science suggests otherwise.

 11. Potential vernal pools - ?? - why should we regulate

 Joe felt that Aram Calhoun's response at the meeting was on point.
 He also saw it as more information for the Planning Board to help it make decisions.
 Jim felt that incentives should be create to help protect potential vernal pools and that a variation of standards may be appropriate.